 To Canister or Not to Canister

 The downfall of canisters is that once they are empty you can't do anything with them and have to carry them out with you, whereas liquid fuel bottles are reusable and refillable once emptied.
 So if you are very environmentally conscious, perhaps liquid fuel stoves will be the choice for you.
 We still like canister stoves for certain applications.
 When we empty one in the backcountry we'll often crush it with a medium sized rock so it takes up less pack space.
-Make sure it's truly empty before trying this and recycle your used canisters.
+Again, make sure it's truly empty before trying this and always recycle your used canisters.

 All stoves have trouble in the cold because this causes a drop in the pressure in the fuel container.
-With a liquid fuel stove bottle pressure can be increaded by simply pumping the stove up some more.
+With a liquid fuel stove bottle pressure can be increased by simply pumping the stove up some more.
 This isn't an option with canister stoves and a bit more care is required.
 First, avoid setting the canister directly on the snow.
-As the canister cools off it can be warmed up by putting you hands on it (and periodically rewarming them by the stove flames) or by sitting the can in a small container of lukewarm water while the stove is running.
+As the canister cools off it can be warmed up by putting your hands on it (and periodically rewarming them by the stove flames) or by sitting the can in a small container of lukewarm water while the stove is running.
 Some backpackers will keep a can warm in their jacket and simply exchange canisters for rewarming.

 Dream Stove Set-up for Different Applications